1. Appeasement-Talk is Amoral and Dangerous

 In the past, China wasn’t ready to do this, because America and its allies still had too much economic power and naval power.
 But that is changing: In 2000, China was the world’s sixth largest economy; now, it is vying with the United States for first place.
-(If you exclude America’s vast troves of hallucinatory paper wealth, and limit your measurements to industrial output, then China is already in first place).
+(If you look only at industrial output, and exclude America’s vast troves of hallucinatory paper wealth, then China is already in first place).

 And China also has a larger navy, as well as hypersonic cruise missiles, purchased from the Russians, which can sink enemy surface ships up to a thousand miles offshore.

 If the Americans had to choose between fighting a naval war with China, or simply saying something along the lines of “we agreed to the One-China Policy back in 1979 and we still stand by it today” and then “advising” Taiwan to “accept the inevitable,” is it really that hard to figure out which option they would choose?

 (And remember that it isn’t just American lives that are on the line.
 The Yankees also care about next month’s shipment of microprocessors arriving on time, and the CPC will, of course, see to it that this can still happen, once “One Country, Two Systems” has been accepted by all sides.)

 Now the next question: switching perspectives back to Taiwan, is there any way to fight this?